arclabs561/runctl/docs/archive/UX_REVIEW.md

 # UX and Functionality Review

 **Date**: 2025-01-XX
-**Scope**: Complete review of trainctl command UX, functionality, and command combinations
+**Scope**: Complete review of runctl command UX, functionality, and command combinations

 ## Executive Summary

-trainctl provides a comprehensive CLI for ML training orchestration.
+runctl provides a comprehensive CLI for ML training orchestration.
 The tool is functional but has several UX inconsistencies and opportunities for improvement in command combinations, output formats, and error handling.

 ## Command Structure Analysis